gsoules/MkDocs/digital-archive/docs/relationships/kinds-of-relationships.md

 ![Example of implicit reference item relationships](kinds-of-relationships-3.jpg)

-## Creator relationships
+## Title relationships

-When an item’s **_Creator_** or **_Publisher_** field text exactly matches the **_Title_** field text of a Reference Item, the item has an automatic creator relationship to the Reference Item.
+When an item’s **_Creator_** or **_Publisher_** field text exactly matches the **_Title_** field text of a Reference Item, the item has an automatic *title relationship* to the Reference Item.
 The implicit relationship is either *created by* or *published by*.

 In the example above, the green hyperlink for the **_Creator_** field has exactly the same value